Space-bounded quantum state testing via space-efficient quantum singular value transformation: Introduction

-In addition, there is a question on improving the efficiency of the space-efficient QSVT: \begin{enumerate}[label={\upshape(\roman*)},itemsep=0.3em,topsep=0.3em,parsep=0.3em] \item Recently, a query complexity lower bound $\Omega(d)$ for matrix functions~\cite{MS23} implies that time-efficient QSVT~\cite{GSLW19} is time-optimal.
+In addition, there is a question on improving the efficiency of the space-efficient QSVT:\footnote{Another technical limitation of our approach is that the pre-processing time in our space-efficient QSVT is $\poly(d,\epsilon^{-1})$, whereas in the time-efficient QSVT it is $\poly(d)$.
+For polynomial approximations of degree $d=O(\delta^{-1} \log(\epsilon^{-1}))$, such as for the sign function, this difference yields an \textit{exponentially} worse dependence on $\epsilon^{-1}$, leading to weaker results in \Cref{footnote:space-efficient-error-reduction-subtly}.
+Nevertheless, this limitation seems \textit{fundamental} and does not appear improvable in general, as uniform polynomial approximations of the (signed) positive power function in~\cite{LW25entropy,LW25Lalpha} has degree $d=\poly(\epsilon^{-1})$, matching the $\epsilon^{-1}$ dependence of our pre-processing.} \begin{enumerate}[label={\upshape(\alph*)}] \item Recently, a query complexity lower bound $\Omega(d)$ for matrix functions~\cite{MS23} implies that time-efficient QSVT~\cite{GSLW19} is time-optimal.
 Can we improve the query complexity of $U$ and $U^{\dagger}$ in space-efficient QSVT for smooth functions from $O(d^2)$ to $O(d)$?
 This improvement would make QSVT optimal for both (quantum) time and space. \end{enumerate}

 Notably, the pre-processing in QSVT techniques, which is not necessarily classical in general, usually involves finding the sequence of $z$-axis rotation angles.
 Our approach, however, uses averaged Chebyshev truncation and the LCU technique.
 A general solution thus seems to involve developing a space-efficient (quantum) angle-finding algorithm.